 Self-hypnosis is a process that involves using certain techniques to enter a hypnotic state.
-While in a state of intense relaxation, a person tries to visualize certain goals.
-There is some evidence to support the use of self-hypnosis in improving sleep and reducing pain, but more research is necessary to confirm its benefits.
+While in a state of intense relaxation, people often try to visualize certain goals.

 Self-hypnosis has its origins in the practice of hypnosis.
 People typically use it to help with stress and insomnia, as well as to try breaking habits such as smoking and drinking alcohol.
 Similar to meditation, it is a skill that requires practice to reap the benefits.